Imagine if you will.

-In this case, if you start low in the organisational pecking order to communicate with people, then you stay low and will be treated, in the best case, as a fungible vendor and in the worst case, as an indentured servant.
+In this case, if you start low in the organizational pecking order to communicate with people, then you stay low and will be treated, in the best case, as a fungible vendor and in the worst case, as an indentured servant.

 The business world is riddled with “big hat, no cattle” type companies whose owners want to hire people as contractors to avoid paying payroll taxes and benefits, but want to work them as employees to mistreat them to their hearts’ content.

 So, while waiting for the next incoming inquiry, think about what you say after “Hello”.

 The more you know about the buyer, the more you can customize and personalize that information which you send her in your stay-in-touch messages.

 Sales enablement makes follow-up consistent.
 And not only consistent in time but consistent in relevancy.